isomerpages/lta-ptcareers/_hear-our-journeys/Our Stories/Steering Their Way to Rewarding Careers in Bus Operations.md

 in the bus operations control centre, or in the fields of bus operations or management.
 For now, he plans to continue learning and growing in his role as a bus service controller.</p>
-<p>He added, “While this job can be&nbsp; challenging for newcomers, it becomes
+<p>He added, “While this job can be&nbsp;challenging for newcomers, it becomes
 very fulfilling once you learn the ropes.”</p>